 If you're not a part of it already I know you'll be wondering "What type of woman loves the WE VIP Members Club?
 And why?!"
 Well I could go on forever about how the WE approach to business has changed my life (and how I hope it can change yours too) but hey, it's the Women of WE that make this community so special, and they can tell you best why WE is a great thing to be a part of...

-As I write this- my first blog post ever for The WE Network, I am one part excited about what’s to come, and one part ‘omg what was I thinking?!’
+As I write this- my first blog post ever for She Owns It, I'm one part excited about what’s to come, and one part ‘OMG what was I thinking?!’

 I have a young family.
 I already have a business.
-I am grateful to have scaled out of it but it is still my first baby and my responsibility.
-Here’s me on the left with my amazing business partner Karen (who is doe to have her first baby in December!) and the KiwiOz Nannies London team:
+I'm grateful to have scaled out of it but it is still my first baby and my responsibility.
+Above is my amazing business partner Karen (due to have her first baby in December!) and the KiwiOz Nannies London team.

 We’re doing a renovation.
 I’m swimming uphill at the moment to even fit in time with my family and my friends, or to exercise.
 I must be seriously crazy to be taking this on as well!

-But then I sit back and think about the 1400+ NZ women like you who have joined me in The WE Network over the last few months.
+But then I sit back and think about the 1400+ NZ women like you who have joined me at She Owns It over the last few months.

 And it’s when I think about all that you are going through- that WE are going through, I know that this is all going to be worth it.

-I started The WE Network because I work from home and I felt isolated, and frustrated.
+I started She Owns It because I work from home and I felt isolated, and frustrated.
 I wanted to feel connected to a community of women in business.
 I wanted to give back and share some of the experiences that I've had, so that your journey to scaling your business is faster and smoother than mine was!

-I have already got back tenfold what I have contributed to the WE Community.
-I have made friends.
+I've already got back tenfold what I have contributed to the She Owns It community.
+I've made friends.
 Gathered a loyal team of supporters and advisors around me.
 Learnt more and more every day about community building, empathy and developing strong culture.

-So the WE Community has become a facilitator for positive change for me, for you, and for NZ women in business.
+This business has become a facilitator for positive change for me, for you, and for NZ women in general.
 It has become a place where you can come and share you business problems to get quick answers from your peers.
 To learn from others about how to become a better entrepreneur.
 To collaborate and push your business to the next level.

 Today is the first day on a new leg of this journey.
 We are on this journey together you and I, and I want to extend my heartfelt thanks to you for being a part of it so far.

-My dream is that The WE Network becomes the first place NZ women in business turn to get support on their business journey.
+My dream is that She Owns It becomes the first place NZ women in business turn to get support on their business journey.
 No matter what stage of the journey you are at- from total newby to experienced entrepreneur, I want you to know that this is the place to find the connections and support you need to overcome that obstacle and uplevel your business.

 So let’s do this together ladies!

 Let’s figure out and help each other reach our goals.
-There is a way forward that will work well for you and for us as women and as a community.
+There is a way forward that will work well for you, for us as women and as a community.